psaikido/hugle.uk/content/shavian/intro.md

 [more Shavian stuff](https://shavian.weebly.com/)

 Getting it set up on linux has been a bit of a trial.
-Getting Shavian keymap and font working on xorg seems easier than wayland.
 See [iykury](https://gitlab.com/iykury/shavian-xkb) and [psaikido](https://gitlab.com/psaikido/shavian-xkb).